How to clear cache on your iPhone

 - Videos in educational apps like Coursera and Skillshare

 With all that done, the Other section of your storage bar should shrink considerably.

-Bonus tip for a cleaner iPhone: do a Photos cleanup
+Bonus tip for a cleaner iPhone

-That’s it, hope this helped you understand the confusing Other data – Documents & Data – app cache relationship and clean up your iPhone a little bit.
+That’s it, hope this helped you understand the confusing Other data – Documents and Data – app cache relationship and clean up your iPhone a little bit.
 Be sure to come back to this checklist every once in a while to keep your iPhone clean.